wilddeer/stickyfill/README.md

 ###Pro tips

 - `top` specifies sticky's position relatively to the top edge of the viewport.
 It accepts negative values, too.
-- Despite common misconception, sticky's bottom limit is defined by its parent node's bottom boundary (or table's bottom boundary in case of table cells).
+- Despite common misconception, sticky's bottom limit is defined by its parent node's bottom boundary.
 It has nothing to do with `offsetParent` (closest relatively positioned parent).
-This, however, can be changed in the future.
 - You can push sticky's bottom limit up or down by specifying `margin-bottom`.
+- Any non-default value (not `visible`) for `overflow`, `overflow-x`, or `overflow-y` on any of the predecessor elements anchors the sticky to the overflow context of that predecessor.
+Simply speaking, scrolling the predecessor will cause the sticky to stick, scrolling the window will not.
+This is expected with `overflow: auto` and `overflow: scroll`, but often causes problems and confusion with `overflow: hidden`.
+Keep this in mind, folks!

 Check out [the test page](http://wilddeer.github.io/stickyfill/test/) to understand stickies better.